moondance-labs/tanssi-docs/learn/framework/index.md

 ---
-title: Core Features
+title: Appchain Development Framework
 description: Learn about the appchain Development Framework, Rust Programming Language, Substrate and its features, including XCM and ready-to-use pallets for your Runtime.
 ---

-# Core Features
+# Appchain Development Framework

 Discover the structural and modular elements of Tanssi that enable flexible and adaptable appchain customization.